DJ Yella: Career

 Yella remained close to Eazy and stayed on production duties at Ruthless Records after the acrimonious breakup of N.W.A.
 He produced J.J.
 Fad's second album Not Just a Fad (1990), Yomo & Maulkie's album Are U Xperienced?
 (1991), two tracks from Eazy-E's It's On (Dr. Dre) 187^{um} Killa (1993), the gold-selling hit single "Foe tha Love of $" from Bone Thugs-N-Harmony's Creepin on ah Come Up EP, Menajahtwa's album Cha-licious, and tracks from H.W.A.'s Az Much Ass Azz U Want E.P. (all three from 1994).
 He also helped produce Eazy's final album Str8 off tha Streetz of Muthaphukkin Compton, released about a year after his sudden death in 1995 from AIDS-related complications.

 Yella released his 1996 debut solo album One Mo Nigga ta Go on Street Life Records as a tribute to Eazy-E, featuring members of the Ruthless "family tree" Kokane, B.G.
-Knocc Out, and Dresta, rhyming over his productions.
+Knocc Out, Dirty Red, and Dresta, rhyming over his productions.
 The album peaked at number 82 on the Billboard 200 albums chart and at number 23 on the Top R&B/Hip-Hop Albums chart in the US.

 After this record he retired from music to embark on a 12-year career directing and producing pornographic films.
 Yella says he produced more than 300 adult films.

 Yella was played by Neil Brown Jr. in the 2015 N.W.A biopic, Straight Outta Compton.
 He is portrayed as very promiscuous, and also as less aggressive than the other members and unwilling to engage in conflict with Ice Cube.

 In April 2016, Yella reunited with the former members of N.W.A at Coachella.